Kosul58/Task-Management/arraymethodlearn.md

 console.log(arr); -> [ 'sun', 'mon', 'wed', 'thus', 'fri', 'tue' ]

 // Array.with()
-used to create a new array by changing a value at a given index arrayInstance.with(index, value) const arr = ["sun", "mon", "tue", "thus"];
+used to create a new array by changing a value at a given index and returning it -doesnot affect the orignial array arrayInstance.with(index, value) const arr = ["sun", "mon", "tue", "thus"];
 console.log(arr.with(2, "Tue")); -> [ 'sun', 'mon', 'Tue', 'thus' ]